Mngiaqhzo/usdc-supply-coverage-dashboard/docs/reserve_data_template.md

 | 2025-03-31 | TODO | Circle reserve disclosure / assurance report | Replace with actual figure |
 | 2025-04-30 | TODO | Circle reserve disclosure / assurance report | Replace with actual figure |

-## Reminder

-Do not publish the Dune dashboard or GitHub repository with placeholder reserve numbers.

-Only use figures that you can trace back to issuer-published disclosures or assurance reports.